esamattis/piler/README.md

 if the given namespace regexp matches.
 If namespace is omitted the function will be executed on every page.

+If the namespace is used, the code will shared as inline script.
+Otherwise it will be concatenated in to a single js file in production mode.

 Variables shared with server.share() can be found from the parent scope or from from the context of the function (ie.  this-variable).